Skip to Content

 TIP: There is a new attraction in Vik – Icelandic Lava Show – that wasn’t yet open when we visited.
 It’s indoors, is open late every day, and it would be a very nice addition to this winter itinerary.
 If you want to see and feel the heat of real lava, don’t miss this unique opportunity.
 Book your tickets in advance!

-We recommend staying in the Kirkjubaejarklaustur area.
-On this trip, we stayed at Hotel Laki.
-Some other recommendations based on our other trips in the area include Glacier View Guesthouse in Hrífunes or Magma Hotel in Kirkjubaejarklaustur.
+WHERE TO STAY: We recommend staying in the Kirkjubaejarklaustur area.
+On this winter trip, we stayed at Hotel Laki.
+Nicer options in this area (based on our other trips) are: Hótel Hrífunes, Magma Hotel, and Hotel Klaustur.

 On the fourth day of this winter trip, we continued along the South Coast all the way up to the famous Jokulsarlon Glacier Lagoon.